King Arthur and the Half-Man

 "Where is he?" said King Arthur.

 "He dwells on an island," said one old man.
 "He, of all wrestlers, is the most formidable.
-At first you will think him so insignificant as to be hardly worth a contest; you will easily throw him at the first trial.
-But after a while you will find him growing strong.
-He seeks out all your weak points as if by magic; he never gives up.
+At first you will think him so insignificant as to be hardly worth a contest.
+You will easily throw him at the first trial.
+But after a while you will find him growing stronger.
+He seeks out all your weak points as if by magic - he never gives up.
 You may throw him again and again, but he will conquer you at last."

 "His name!
 His name!" said King Arthur.